influxdata/docs-v2/content/influxdb/cloud-iox/reference/sql/functions/time-and-date.md

 ### date_bin

-Updates a timestamp to the start of the nearest specified interval.
+Calculates time intervals and returns the start of the interval nearest to the specified timestamp.
 Use `date_bin` to downsample time series data by grouping rows into time-based "bins" or "windows" and applying an aggregate or selector function to each window.